zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Eiji: No, I just want to lie here quietly.

-Lupe: I know that when I have a tension headache, i t always eases the pain when someone massages my neck and shoulders.
+Lupe: I know that when I have a tension headache, it always eases the pain when someone massages my neck and shoulders.
 Would you like that?

 Eiji: No, I don’t think it’s a tension headache.
 It  came on suddenly.